superfeedr/xmpp-server/README.markdown

 # xmpp-server

 A full XMPP server using node-xmpp, with some modules.
 Feel free to fork this and configure all the modules you need in server.js
+This server uses Redis as its datastore.
+You need to install [redis >2.2.x](http://redis.io/) and configure it accordingly.

 ## Installation // TODO